stdunbar/jisql/README.md

 The program can act in a similar way to Oracle's sqlplus and PostgreSQL's psql.

-The complete Jisql package (source code, Javadoc, build environment) can be downloaded from:
+The complete Jisql package can be downloaded from:

     https://github.com/stdunbar/jisql

-A simple command line might look like (this should be all on one line) is: java -cp lib/jisql-2.0.11.jar:lib/jopt-simple-3.2.jar: <jar for native driver>
+A simple command line might look like (this should be all on one line) is:

+`java -cp lib/jisql-2.0.11.jar:lib/jopt-simple-3.2.jar: <jar for native driver>
-com.xigole.util.sql.Jisql -user scott -password blah -driver postgresql -cstring jdbc:postgresql://localhost:5432/scott -c \;
+com.xigole.util.sql.Jisql -user scott -password blah -driver postgresql -cstring jdbc:postgresql://localhost:5432/scott -c \;`

 This logs into a PostgreSQL database as the user "scott", password "blah".
 It connects to the database named "scott".
 It uses the command terminator of ";",